JetBrains/Qodana/topics/custom-profiles.md

     enabled: true
 ```

+### Override inspection severity

-You can also apply severity level to a specific inspection:
+You can override the severity levels for existing inspections.
+Here’s how you can assign the `WARNING` severity level to
+the `JavadocReference` inspection:

 ```yaml
 name: "My custom profile"